FrankRidder/BoxTurtleLid/README.md

 <img src="images/s1.jpg" alt=" " width="200">

-2. The two rear-uprights prints in a U shape, for insertion into the top and bottom 2020 extrusions.
+2. The two rear-uprights print in a U shape, for insertion into the top and bottom 2020 extrusions.

 <img src="images/ru2.jpg" alt=" " width="200">